CS-412-Spring-2025/wc09/README.md

-# Weekly Challenge 07: Playing Registrar
+# Weekly Challenge 09: Pathfinding
 # CS/CE 412/471 Algorithms: Design and Analysis, Spring 2025
 ***

-The WC and other details are explained in the accompanying `wc07.tex` which is to be compiled in LaTeX.
+The WC and other details are explained in the accompanying `wc09.tex` which is to be compiled in LaTeX.

 # Deadline, grading, and discussion